tsuyoshicho/night-and-day/README.md

 ## installation

-### option A: manually

-Download [`night-and-day.vim`](https://raw.githubusercontent.com/nightsense/night-and-day/master/plugin/night-and-day.vim) from this repository and place in directory `~/.vim/plugin/`.

-### option B: using a plugin manager

-For easy management of Vim plugins, try a plugin manager.
-With the [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager, for instance, just add `Plugin 'nightsense/night-and-day'` to the list of plugins in your `vimrc`, then run `VundleUpdate`.
+If you don't already have a preferred method of Vim plugin installation, try [Vundle](https://github.com/VundleVim/Vundle.vim).
+Add `Plugin 'nightsense/night-and-day'` to the list of plugins in your `vimrc`, then run `VundleUpdate`.
 (To automatically keep plugins up to date with Vundle, add `vim +VundleUpdate +qall` to a startup script or cron job.)

 ## configuration